MiR-Community/mir_community_website/content/blog/MiR Community Highlight: Yanina Noemí Bellini Saibene/index.md

 ---

-### Hi!
-What is your name?
-What are your pronouns?
+** Mir Community Highlights offer a chance to meet MiR Community members and learn more about their professional journeys, experiences with R, and personal pursuits.

+For this community highlight, please meet....

-Yanina Noemí Bellini Saibene (she/her)
+## ✨ Yanina Noemí Bellini Saibene (she/her) ✨

 ### What is your current role?
 Research at National Institute of Agricultural Technology (INTA)